sreekarchigurupati/EarthBug.github.io/_posts/2021-02-23-charminar-food-tour.md

 ## Notes
 - Start your visit in the morning to avoid crowds.
 But too early in the morning and nothing will be open, so check the timings of each establishment.
-- If the pandemic is still on by the time you travel, wear a mask and don't go on weekends to avoid crowds
+- If the pandemic is still on by the time you travel, wear a mask and don't go on weekends to avoid crowds.